Improved Rangeland Quality

 Summary

 Overgrazing, climate variability, and unequal access to grazing land have left large areas of Northern Kenya's rangelands severely degraded.
-Soil erosion, loss of vegetation cover, invasive species, and fragmented landscapes threaten wildlife survival, reduce grazing opportunities for pastoralists, and weaken the resilience of entire ecosystems.
+The damage is visible: soil erosion, loss of vegetation cover, invasive species, and fragmented landscapes.
+Together, these threaten wildlife survival, reduce grazing opportunities for pastoralists, and weaken the resilience of entire ecosystems.

 Project Connections